hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 And a few additional takeaways, in line with our recommendations for top-line focused companies:

 - **Infra prioritize agility, product prioritize growth**: they note: *[we had to] make sure that we could pull off the migration in a reasonable amount of time*.
-Said another way, infra executed on their roadmap item (reduced product's execution cost, improved stability) with a lean and focused effort, minimizing diversion of product's resources away from growth
+Said another way, infra executed on their roadmap item (reduced product's execution cost and improved stability) with a lean and focused effort, minimizing diversion of product's resources away from growth
-- **Stability is a perennial baseline focus, impact-prioritized**: they scoped stability wins as a key target and, after validating the paved path, [migrated their highest-priority services first](https://www.figma.com/blog/migrating-onto-kubernetes/#our-migration)
+- **Stability is a perennial foundation, impact-prioritized**: they scoped stability wins as a key target and, after validating the paved path, [migrated their highest-priority services first](https://www.figma.com/blog/migrating-onto-kubernetes/#our-migration)
 - **Defer efficiency**: while their post-implementation report highlights cost savings, they also note: *we didn't want to tackle too much complex cost efficiency work as part of this migration*.
 This follows our earlier observation that efficiency gains are a deferrable, non-renewable resource — as a top-line focused company, they deferred efficiency gains to prioritize agility and stability in the shorter term.

-## :five: A unified mission: empowering all users
+## :seven: A unified mission: empowering all users

-### Infra is about empowerment

 Finally, we can take a look back at the pillars we proposed for our evolved mission